Skip to content

 The base of the outer leaves are edible too, and simply wonderful dipped in melted salted butter, vinaigrette or mayonnaise.
 There are a number of ways of cooking artichokes, depending on the size and age, but the best way of cooking the large variety is to steam them.

-Firstly you need to prepare and trim the artichokes.
-Cut off the stem at the base of the globes using a sharp knife and remove any small leaves from the bottom, so it sits upright.
-Trim the thorny tops of the leaves using a pair of kitchen scissors, this will make them easier to handle.
+Cut off the stem at the base of the globe and remove any small leaves from the bottom, so it sits upright.

 Smoked Garlic Mayonaise